margarethogg/sg_brand_guide/04__typography.md

 #04.0 / Typography

-Focusing on the light weight of the Open Sans family, the primary digital typeface of Shiftgig's web applications, our typographic voice is clean, contemporary and approachable with a focus on legibility as well as an identifiable personality.

 ##Museo Sans Rounded Type Family

 Museo Sans Rounded is our font of choice for all Shiftig web and print applications.
 It is a geometric, open, and casual font.
-For versatility, we've included several weights.
-Body copy should remain at the default 300 weight unless emphasis is needed.
-Buttons are always 700.
-Headlines will typically use the 100 or 900 weights.

 ####Museo Sans Rounded
 ABCDEFGHIJKLMNOPQRSTUVWXYZ abcdefghijklmnopqrstuvwxyz 1234567890!@#$%&()?”:;<